 There are two separate late registration service charges: one for late enrollment and one for late fee payment.
 Late registration will be permitted only in exceptional circumstances.
-See "Enrollment at a Glance" (http://www.reg.uci.edu/enrollment/enrollment_ataglance.html) for the late charges that may apply to your situation.
+See www.reg.uci.edu/fees/latecharges.html for the late charges that may apply to your situation.

 Late service charges may be waived only if the University is at fault for your late registration or if you have been incapacitated throughout the registration period due to illness or injury.
-(Documentation will be required.)
+Documentation will be required.